 IN THIS ARTICLE

 Most hemorrhoids can be treated with simple changes to diet and bowel habits.
 Most do not require surgery or other treatment unless the hemorrhoids are very large and painful.
-For home care and prevention tips, see the Home Treatment and Prevention sections of this topic.

 Fixative procedures include tying off the hemorrhoids with a rubber band (rubber band ligation) or using heat, lasers, or electric current to create scar tissue (coagulation therapy).
+Fixative procedures can only be done on internal hemorrhoids.

 Surgical removal of hemorrhoids (hemorrhoidectomy) can be used for large internal hemorrhoids, when several small hemorrhoids are present, or when other treatments have not controlled bleeding.
 Sometimes a combination of treatments (for example, a fixative procedure and a hemorrhoidectomy) is the most effective way to treat hemorrhoids.
+External hemorrhoids can only be removed surgically, if needed.
+If a blood clot develops in the external hemorrhoid, the clot may need to be removed to relieve pain.

 Hemorrhoidectomy versus fixative procedures for internal hemorrhoids